-- No additional structure not conforming to the requirements of this Ordinance may be erected in connection with the legal nonconforming use; - No existing structure devoted to a use not permitted by this Ordinance in the district in which it is located may be enlarged, extended, constructed, reconstructed, moved or structurally altered except in changing the use of the building or structure to a use permitted in the zoning district in which it is located; - E. The nonconforming use may be extended throughout any parts of a building or structure which were manifestly arranged or designed for such use prior to February 2, 2015, but no such use may be extended to occupy any land outside of such building or structure; - F. Any land or structure upon or in which the nonconforming use is replaced by a permitted use, must conform to the regulations specified by this Ordinance for the zoning district in which it is located, and the nonconforming use may not be resumed; - If the legal nonconforming use is discontinued or abandoned for 12 or more consecutive months, the land or structure must not be used except in conformity with the regulations specified by this Ordinance for the zoning district in which it is located; and - Where nonconforming use status applies to a structure and land in combination, removal or destruction of 66 percent or more of the net floor area of the structure eliminates the legal nonconforming use status of the structure and land in combination, unless the structure is reconstructed within 12 months of the casualty and the restored structure has no greater coverage than the original building footprint and contains no greater cubic content than before the casualty. - 8.3.3 Nothing in this Ordinance may be interpreted in a manner that is inconsistent with Indiana Code 36-7-4-616 regarding agricultural nonconforming uses. - 8.3.4 The lawful change of tenant or ownership of a nonconforming use without a change in use does not cause the loss of nonconforming rights.
+- B. The legal nonconforming use must not be moved in whole or in part to any portion of the property other than that occupied by the legal nonconforming use on February 2, 2015; - No additional structure not conforming to the requirements of this Ordinance may be erected in connection with the legal nonconforming use; - No existing structure devoted to a use not permitted by this Ordinance in the district in which it is located may be enlarged, extended, constructed, reconstructed, moved or structurally altered except in changing the use of the building or structure to a use permitted in the zoning district in which it is located; - E. The nonconforming use may be extended throughout any parts of a building or structure which were manifestly arranged or designed for such use prior to February 2, 2015, but no such use may be extended to occupy any land outside of such building or structure; - Any land or structure upon or in which the nonconforming use is replaced by a permitted use, must conform to the regulations specified by this Ordinance for the zoning district in which it is located, and the nonconforming use may not be resumed; - If the legal nonconforming use is discontinued or abandoned for 12 or more consecutive months, the land or structure must not be used except in conformity with the regulations specified by this Ordinance for the zoning district in which it is located; and - Where nonconforming use status applies to a structure and land in combination, removal or destruction of 66 percent or more of the net floor area of the structure eliminates the legal nonconforming use status of the structure and land in combination, unless the structure is reconstructed within 12 months of the casualty and the restored structure has no greater coverage than the original building footprint and contains no greater cubic content than before the casualty. - 8.3.3 Nothing in this Ordinance may be interpreted in a manner that is inconsistent with Indiana Code 36-7-4-616 regarding agricultural nonconforming uses. - 8.3.4 The lawful change of tenant or ownership of a nonconforming use without a change in use does not cause the loss of nonconforming rights.